kedarnathdev/AQIprediction/README.md

 # AQIprediction

-A Simple Machine Learning Project to predict Air Quality Index Using weather consitions with the help of Streamlit.
+A Simple Machine Learning Project to predict Air Quality Index Using weather conditions with the help of Streamlit.